apmalani/nash-eq-finder/README.md

 Gambit (C library) accomplishes this and more -- but I more so wanted to focus on the website implementation and the time constraint.

-tldr; I made a working website focused on finding the Nash Equilibrium for bimatrix, zero-sum games within polynomial time.
+tldr; scripts for finding the Nash Equilibrium for bimatrix, zero-sum games within polynomial time.